Knyllahsyhn/arducool/README.md

 # Arduino-Based Pump and Fan Controller (OOP, 25 kHz PWM, Separate Hysteresis & Curves for Normal/Benchmark Mode)

-This project uses an Arduino Nano to control two pumps and one fan based on temperature measurements.
+This project uses an Arduino Nano to control two pumps and a fan cluster based on temperature measurements.
 It features separate **hysteresis** thresholds, **temperature-to-PWM curves** (for normal and benchmark modes), and a **kickstart** mechanism for pumps.
 The PWM outputs run at **25 kHz** to avoid audible noise, and the code is organized in an **object-oriented** manner for easy extensibility.
 Feel free to test it out in the [Wowki](https://wokwi.com/projects/427233338419995649) simulator.

 ---